Lwizard3/Nest/README.md

 ## Changes:

+1/25/20: (Pure Pursuit Complete)

+ - The pure pursuit algorithm has been implemented on NewSoftwareBot

 1/14/20: (Pure Pursuit)

  - The Pathfollowing method is being changed from PID loops and setpoints to the pure pursuit algorothm